numberscope/backscope/doc/server-administration.md

 default configuration we get from Nginx upon installation with two
 exceptions:

-1. We add a file to the `/etc/nginx/sites-available` directory called `backscope`.
-Within the `/etc/nginx/sites-available/backscope` file, we configure Nginx to forward requests to the WSGI we set up using Gunicorn.
-There is a copy of this file in `/server/backscope/`.
+1. We symlink a file to the `/etc/nginx/sites-available` directory called `numberscope.conf`.
+Within the `/etc/nginx/sites-available/numberscope.conf` file, we configure Nginx to serve `frontscope`'s built files and to forward `/api` requests to the WSGI we set up using Gunicorn.
 2. We remove the `default` site from the `/etc/nginx/sites-enabled` directory.